ponomakarera/training/README.md

 training
 ========

-This repository is personal programming training
+This repository is personal training of programming